 Aside from coaching, giving feedback is also one of the best ways to create an employee experience.
 Did you know that employees actually enjoy feedback?
 A study by The Predictive Index found that employees enjoy feedback, yet most (44%) managers are ignoring this engagement trend and gave very little feedback, if any.
 Start engaging your employees by giving them feedback and coaching based on their strengths.

 Employee engagement strategy #3: Build the right company culture

-Company culture and employee engagement goes hand-in-hand.
-Focusing on company culture will improve revenue, increased productivity and increased employee engagement.
-A study even showed that company that enhanced their company culture experience increase in revenue by up to 682%.
+Company culture and employee engagement go hand-in-hand.
+Focusing on company culture will improve revenue, increase productivity and increase employee engagement.
+A study even showed that companies that enhanced their company culture experienced an increase in revenue by up to 682%.

-First you should start with finding out the right core value in your organization, then act based on them.
-Being in the right environment is appealing to new recruits, giving current employees a sense of belonging, thus retaining them for the long run.
+First, you should start by finding out the right core value in your organization, then act based on them.
+Being in the right environment is appealing to new recruits, giving current employees a sense of belonging, and thus retaining them for the long run.

 Through proper coaching, leaders in the organization can elicit the right behaviors, and build a culture that employees feel connected to, where they feel safe to voice out suggestions, where they can find their reason for being and a sense of belonging.

 Conversations are always best two-way.
 The same thing goes for giving feedback.
 Don’t only give feedback to your employees; expect the same thing from them.
 We, as organizations also need to better ourselves.
 And the best way to do it is by engaging our employees by letting them fill out surveys.
 This will make them feel valued and important in shaping the company’s culture.